ffont/pysha/README.md

 # Pysha

 **Pysha** is a Python 3 app to use Push2 as a standalone MIDI controller.
+It has manily been designed to work as a contorller for [Squarp's Pyramid](https://squarp.net/pyramid/), but it can also be used as a generic controller.
 Simply run `app.py` on a computer connected to Push2 and with a MIDI interface than can be used to output MIDI messages.
 Pysha can work on a Raspberry Pi so you can use Push2 as a standalone controller without your laptop around.
 The name is some sort of blend of the names of the technologies it involves.
 Generic instructions to run it:

 ```
 pip install -r requirements.txt